 Sterling Montessori Academy participates in the Child Find Process.
-Child find posters and leaflets are displayed on the bulletin boards outside each building.
+Child find posters and leaflets are posted at the main entryways and hallways.

 Please reference the Child Find Brochure for more information.

 IN-STATE STUDENTS WITH A CURRENT IEP

 In accordance with Free and Appropriate Public Education (FAPE), Sterling Montessori will implement an IEP from a student's previous school upon their admission to Sterling.
 The EC team will develop, adopt, and implement a new IEP, if necessary, that better meets the needs of the individual student.